Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 ============================================================

-## Code Smell 5: [Write the code smell name]
+## Code Smell 5: Alternative Classes with Different Interfaces

-### Code Smell Category: [Write the code smell category name]
+### Code Smell Category: Object Orientation Abusers

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell]
+Fish.java and HungryFish.java have several identical methods

 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]
+Lots of same method and instance in HungryFish class and Fish class like methods <setLocation>, <blowBubble>,<turnAround>,<drawString>, <draw>, <move>
+and part of <reverseAppearance>

 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
+Make Hungry Fish the subclass of Fish

 ### Explanation

-[How does your solution get rid of the code smell?
-Write your explanation here.]
+Make Hungry Fish the subclass of Fish.
+For the instance, set appearance = "><MEHUNGRY>" for Hungry Fish, other same as Fish put methods <setLocation>, <blowBubble>,<turnAround>,<drawString>, <draw>, <move> in Fish, as a subclass, HungryFish can inheritance these methods to use For method original <reverseAppearance> in Hungry Fish, used Fish.reverseAppearance to instead the common part
+    , then add the different part in <reverseAppearane> in Hungry Fish

 ============================================================